ghgemmer/Halloween/README.md

 the head nod servo to the head).

-In regards to the head rotate servo, it was felt at the time that the channel and bearings were necessary to handle the large lateral forces that could be experienced by the servo.
+In regards to the head rotate servo, it was felt at the time that the channel and bearings were necessary to handle the large lateral forces that could be experienced by the servo when the prop was bent over.
 In hindsight all that could probably be replaced by a single servo block right at the neck, where the head nod servo block would then sit on and be attached to the rotating hub of that head rotate servo block.
 The servo block at the neck would also reduce the total lateral torque the servo block would experience being close to the head now, and